 - 721113, finally, identifies the business as a resort

 Businesses aren’t given an NAICS code by the government where they operate.
 Rather, it’s the business owner’s responsibility to determine which NAICS code most accurately and honestly represents the services their company provides.

 Additionally, for businesses that perform multiple functions or services, owners should choose the NAICS code that identifies where the majority of their revenue comes from.

 Finally, conglomerates made up of multiple companies will need to assign a NAICS code for each individual company within the corporation.

 How NAICS Codes Can Affect Commercial Lending Decisions

 While the intended purpose of NAICS codes is to track economic activity throughout North America, these codes often are used by institutions that provide services to other businesses.

-For our purposes, we’re going to focus on how your NAICS code can affect your ability to secure business loans from financial institutions and other such investors.
+For our purposes, we’re going to focus on how your NAICS code can affect your ability to secure small business loans from financial institutions and other such investors.